nikki-uwu/Meower/CONTRIBUTING.md

 - Document any modifications clearly

 ### Python Code
-- Add clear comments - if unsure, use AI to help document your code
+- Add clear comments - if unsure/lazy, use AI to help document your code
 - Focus on performance optimization:
   - Use best practices for plotting
   - Implement multithreading where applicable
   - Optimize UDP and real-time operations
 - Well-formatted, visually aligned code

+and feel free to tell me my code is bad.

 ## License Compatibility